shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 </p>

 ## Durability
 Battery is where the 6-year-old phone truly shows its weakness.
 In 2016, iPhone 7 was claimed to have longest battery life ever in an iPhone, which feels surreal today.
 In fact, the battery health has become so concerning that in the past year or so, I wouldn't dare going outside without a power bank for an extended period of time.
 The worst part is that the phone seems to have lost its ability to gauge how much juice is left in the battery.
-Sometimes it can still go on for a few hours with a terrifying "1%" in the top-right corner, reminding me of its age.
+Sometimes it can still go on for a few more hours with a terrifying "1%" in the top-right corner, reminding me of its age.

-Shortly after iPhone 7's launch, battery emerged at the center of a controversy dubbed "batterygate".
-For years there had been anecdotal evidence suggesting that older models of iPhone became increasingly slower with each iOS upgrade, leading people to speculate that it was a conscious decision by Apple to encourage people toward buying a new one, a practice known as "planned obsolescence".
+Shortly after iPhone 7's launch, the battery of an iPhone would emerge at the center of a controversy dubbed "batterygate".
+For years there had been anecdotal evidence suggesting that older models of iPhone became increasingly slower with each iOS upgrade, leading people to speculate that it was a conscious decision by Apple to encourage people to buy a new one prematurely, a practice known as "planned obsolescence".
 The batterygate culminated with Apple's apology in December 2017 where it promised to offer battery replacements at a reduced cost for a year and better transparency on battery and performance management in the future.
 Today, battery-induced performance throttling is still very much a thing.
 The phone performs about 40-50% slower when the system decides so, even without entering low battery mode.

-One last thing - about two years ago, the lightning port on my iPhone 7 lost its clutch power, resulting in a rather unstable connection between the cable and the body.
-This has led to more than a handful frustrations when charging or driving, or charging while driving.
+Last but not least, about two years ago, the lightning port on my iPhone 7 lost its clutch power, resulting in a rather unstable connection between the cable and the body.
+This has led to more than a handful of frustrations when charging or driving, or charging while driving.
 It is not necessarily a problem worth fixing at this point.
-With USB-C iPhones heavily rumored, the lightning port has finally run its course, following the footsteps of its predecessor, the 30-pin dock connector last seen on an iPhone 4s.
+With USB-C iPhones heavily rumored, the lightning port has finally run its course, following the footsteps of its predecessor, the 30-pin dock connector last seen on an iPhone 4s (2011).

 <p float="left" align="middle">
   <img src="https://shawenyao.github.io/Photos/iPhone 7/Screenshots/battery.jpg" width="49%" />